Search for a surname in the box below and then click "Search" to search for Staff.

 Cullinane, K. & Wang, Y. (2011).
 The hierarchical configuration of the container port industry: an application of multiple linkage analysis.
 Maritime Policy and Management.
 39, 169-187. doi:10.1080/03088839.2011.650719.
 ISSN 0308-8839

 This paper aims to provide a hierarchical configuration of the container port industry.
 It attempts to do so by determining a port hierarchy and then, utilising this, deriving...

-Monios, J. & Wang, Y. A comparison of inland port development on three continents..
-Paper presented at Association of American Geographers Annual Meeting, New York, USA.
-(Unpublished)
+Wang, Y. Measures of port centrality: a network perspective of container flow movement.
+Paper presented at Association of American Geographers Annual Meeting, Los Angeles

-Wang, Y., Mathie, I. & Monios, J. Rosyth-Zeebrugge: a potential intermodal maritime logistics corridor for Scottish freight transportation..
-Paper presented at 26th European Conference on Operation Research, Rome, Italy.
-(Unpublished)
+Wang, Y., Mathie, I. & Monios, J. Rosyth-Zeebrugge: a potential intermodal maritime logistics corridor for Scottish freight transportation.
+Paper presented at 26th European Conference on Operation Research, Rome, Italy

 The majority of freight originated from Scotland is trucked south to go via Channel Tunnel or ports in Southeast England.
 As Scotland’s only ferry connection to mainland Europ...